Matex600/Warhammer-Quiz/README.md

 ## Information area
 ![InfoArea](assets/readme-files/aboutarea.PNG)
-* Short and simple information area.
+* Tells the user some information about amount of questions and answers and why it was made.

 # Quiz Page